timroush/psw-demo/README.md

 * Add a new restaurant
 * See your voting history
 * See the voting history and trend for any given restaurant

+TODOs
+* Unit testing for functions
+* Selenium tests for front end